ifgi-sil/sociieyes/README.md

-# Analyzing human behaviour and their trajectories in space from a social perspective
+# Analysing human behaviour and their trajectories in space from a social perspective

 This repository contains the work in progress for the project __Detecting Socially Occupied Spaces__ at the [University of Münster](https://www.uni-muenster.de/Geoinformatics/en/).